thekevinscott/thekevinscott/src/pages/static/speaking/index.md

 title: "Speaking"
 ---

-I've spoken at quite a few conferences and meetups.
+I've spoken at a few conferences and meetups.
 If you'd like me to speak at your conference, <a href="mailto:speak@hitheory.com">shoot me a note!</a>

 ### Ask what AI Can Do For You
 [LibertyJS](https://libertyjs.com/speakers/kevin-scott/) | Nov 1, 2018 | [Slides and resources](/libertyjs)